Hermes335/Portfolio-Amolong/README.md

 ```

 ### Content
-Update the following in `index.html`:
-- Replace "Your Name" with your actual name
+This portfolio is personalized for Herald Kent Amolong and includes:
+- Hero section introducing Herald as a Computer Science student
+- About section highlighting his passion for web development and programming
+- Skills section showcasing technology competencies
-- Update the hero section description
+- Projects section featuring Herald's development work
+- Contact information and social media links

+To further customize:
+- Update project descriptions and links as you complete new work
-- Add your actual projects in the projects section
+- Add new technologies to the skills section as you learn them
-- Update contact information
+- Update contact information and social profiles
-- Add your social media links

 ### Images
 The portfolio now includes beautiful SVG placeholder images: